A sine transform based preconditioned MINRES method for all-at-once systems from constant and variable-coefficient evolutionary PDEs: Introduction

 which is constructed based on approximating the asymptotic eigenvalue distribution of $\mathcal{Y} \mathcal{T}_H$.
+Similar to the block circulant preconditioner, the computation of $\mathcal{P}_H^{-1}$ can also be parallelizable over $n$ processors.
+We refer readers to \cite{Bini1990} for a detailed discussion on such a parallel implementation.

-We remind that in a pure Toeplitz setting the algebra of matrices diagonalized by the (real) orthogonal sine transform (i.e. the so-called $\tau$ algebra \cite{BC83}) was extensively used in the 90s (see \cite{D1,D2,Stau99,Slinear99} and references therein), while quite recently the approach based on $\tau$ preconditioning gained further attention in the context of approximated fractional differential equations (see \cite{BEV21,DMS16} and references therein).
-Here in this work we propose its use in a different setting.
+We remind that in a pure Toeplitz setting the algebra of matrices diagonalized by the (real) orthogonal sine transform (i.e., the so-called $\tau$ algebra \cite{BC83}) was extensively used in the 90s (see \cite{D1,D2,DS,Slinear99} and references therein), while recently the approach based on $\tau$ preconditioning gained further attention in the context of approximated fractional differential equations (see \cite{BEV21,DMS16} and references therein).
+Here, we propose its use in a different setting where the Toeplitz structure is nonsymmetric.
+We recall that the $\tau$ preconditioning is superior when compared to the circulant preconditioning, when real symmetric Toeplitz-like structures are considered, as discussed and theoretically motivated in \cite{DS,Slinear99}.